Tuesday, October 11, 2011

 From sitting in a bear's lap.

-To enjoying happy hour while a stuffed moose shed
+To enjoying happy hour while a stuffed moose sheds on your appetizers.

 I spent about 20 minutes shooting pix of this beautiful old barn with the mountains behind it until I realized that the REAL beautiful old barn with the mountains behind it was across the road.